I'm don't like labels, but 'adrenal fatigue syndrome' is mentioned more and more often.

 Your adrenals also respond to the withdrawal of those stressors - the quiet after the storm.

-The adrenal glands react to every shift and nuance in tandem with what is happening inside your body and external events of your every day life.
+The adrenal glands react to every shift and nuance in tandem with what's happening inside your body and the external events of your every day life.
 They are constantly turning processes up and down according to need.

-No wonder then that you are more likely to suffer from adrenal fatigue syndrome after a prolonged and/or highly stressful situation or event.
+No wonder then that you're more likely to suffer from adrenal fatigue syndrome after a prolonged and/or highly stressful situation or event.
 This is where your adrenal glands start to affect the normal function of your thyroid, which may be the cause of your under-performing thyroid gland (hypothyroidism).

 What about you?
 Let's look at what might turn pressure into stress for you.

 To determine your risk factors, you need to take the following into consideration:

-Symptoms of a nervous breakdown
+Symptoms of a Nervous Breakdown

-Stress and your relationship
+Stress and Your Relationship